-ISB-CGC provides access to data from several research programs, such as The Cancer Genome Atlas (TCGA), Therapeutically Applicable Research to Generate Effective Treatments (TARGET), Cancer Cell Line Encyclopedia (CCLE) and Catalogue of Somatic Mutations in Cancer (COSMIC).
+ISB-CGC provides access to data from several research programs, such as The Cancer Genome Atlas (TCGA), Therapeutically Applicable Research to Generate Effective Treatments (TARGET), and Cancer Cell Line Encyclopedia (CCLE).
 The full list is available here.

 The majority of the data made available through ISB-CGC originates from NCI Genomic Data Commons (GDC).
 Users can access GDC data on the cloud through ISB-CGC.
 Users have access to both raw and processed data from cancer patients.

 NCI Proteomics Data Commons (PDC) data is also available in ISB-CGC Google BigQuery tables.

 In general, almost all raw data is controlled-access and is accessible through Google Cloud Storage buckets; only those users with proper authorization can access them.
 The GDC has established bioinformatics workflows/pipelines executed on the raw data to generate processed data.
 In this way, users can directly access the processed data without having to run compute-intensive workflows themselves.
 However, users who wish to run their own workflows/pipelines still have access to the raw data as well.

 Processed data, however, are generally open-access.
 ISB-CGC allows users to utilize this processed data in two ways on the platform: